 Find a traveling exhibit to fit your needs and interests.

 Traveling exhibits are available to schools, libraries, museums, organizations and businesses across Iowa.

-You may borrow a traveling exhibit for up to two weeks (14 consecutive days).
-This includes pickup, drop-off, and shipping, unless otherwise stated by the museum.
-The AAMI may shorten the leasing period due to availability, prior requests, and/or availability of transport/delivery.
-All reservations are on a first-come, first-served basis.
+Traveling exhibits may be requested for a maximum of 2 weeks (14 consecutive days) including pickup, return, and/or shipping unless otherwise stated by the AAMI.
+This period may be shortened due to availability, prior requests, and availability of transport/delivery.
+All reservations are on a first come, first served basis.

 Instructions are provided in the rental contract.